-CBD Oils or Capsules for Anxiety [Answered]
+CBD Oils or Capsules for Anxiety?
+[Both or Neither]

 The term ‘anxiety’ covers a vast range of conditions that all share some similar symptoms.
 Anxiety may refer to panic disorders, phobias, post-traumatic stress disorder (PTSD), social anxiety disorder, or generalized anxiety disorder (GAD).